Skip to content

 Api#

-The Api is what interacts with kubernetes resources, and is generic over Resource:
+The Api is what interacts with Kubernetes resources, and is generic over Resource:

 use k8s_openapi::api::core::v1::Pod;